CaptainKuro29/TECAA/projects/hugoGroupProject/lotusdocs/exampleSite/content/docs/deployment.md

 ### Set Build Settings

-Netlify will automatically detect your Hugo website.
-Check the build settings, and adjust if needed.
+Netlify will detect your Hugo website.
+Check the build settings, and adjust if necessary.

 ### Deploy Your Site